-The Panasonic Lumix DC-G9 and the Nikon D5600 are two digital cameras that were officially introduced, respectively, in November 2017 and November 2016.
+The Panasonic Lumix DC-G9 and the Nikon D5600 are two digital cameras that were announced, respectively, in November 2017 and November 2016.
 The G9 is a mirrorless interchangeable lens camera, while the D5600 is a DSLR.
 The cameras are based on a Four Thirds (G9) and an APS-C sensor.
 The Panasonic has a resolution of 20.2 megapixel, whereas the Nikon provides 24 MP.

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5600 is somewhat smaller (9 percent) than the Panasonic G9.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5600 is considerably smaller (90 percent) than the Panasonic G9.
 Moreover, the D5600 is markedly lighter (29 percent) than the G9.
 It is worth mentioning in this context that the G9 is splash and dust resistant, while the D5600 does not feature any corresponding weather-sealing.